nguyenpham/FelicityEgtb/README.md

 Attempt 16: Store whole board data in Hist record when making a move, thus the takeback function could be simplified by copying back stored board.
 Chess perft 5 took 523 ms, 161% longer (slower) than Attempt 7.
 The code is in the branch "wholeboardinhist".

+Attempt 17: Use table move generator.
+It could speed up Perft to 10%.
+If using table move data for isInCheck function, the speed up is about 5% (slower).
+    The code is in the branch "tablemovegen".

 Status
 ======

 In development: All code has been still being written.
 You may use them for studying, trying to integrate into your code, generating some small EGTBs.
-However, you should not use them to generate EGTBs seriously nor contribute them since the code has been in checking process and all could be changed, from algorithms to file structures.
+However, you are suggested to not generate EGTBs seriously nor contribute them since everything could be changed, from algorithms to file structures.

 - Chess: it could generate all 5 men with forward/backward method.
 6 men is possible but not verified yet
 - Xiangqi: it could calculate index spaces